-SB Moyo was mentioned in a major United Nations report on the plundering of natural resources in the Democratic Republic of Congo following the war in 1990s.
+SB Moyo was mentioned in a major United Nations report on the plundering of natural resources in the DRC following the war (Second Congo War - Zimbabwe) starting September 1998.
 The report alleges that the then speaker of Parliament and former security minister, now president Emmerson Mnangagwa, was the key strategist for Zimbabwe’s business involvement in the DRC.
-In paragraph 28, the report says Moyo was the Director General of COSLEG, the company involved in exploiting diamond mining, logging and banking in the DRC.
-The new minister of agriculture, Air Marshall Perence Shiri, is mentioned in the report as being responsible for military procurement and organising air support for the pro-Kinshasa armed groups fighting in the eastern DRC at the time.
+In paragraph 28, the report says Moyo was the Director General of Cosleg Private Limited, the company involved in exploiting diamond, copper and cobalt mining, logging and banking in the DRC.
+The minister of agriculture, Air Marshall Perence Shiri, is mentioned in the report as being responsible for military procurement and organising air support for the pro-Kinshasa armed groups fighting in the eastern DRC at the time.

 November 2017 Military Takeover